 Experience: Two (2) full years experience as a direct care worker with at-risk children and youth in a treatment setting .

-Consideration of candidates will begin as soon as 03/15 and position may close after that date without notice.
+Application Details: Consideration of candidates will begin on 06/12/2021 and positions may close without notice.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.